 Just as the aforementioned works and activities have been the result of collective effort, so have the main Congress documents.
 The General Program has been in circulation in draft form for months, with members of the Central Committee suggesting changes and improvements.
 So too with the Fighting Program and to a lesser extent, because of time constraints, this Political Report.
 We have also undertaken consultation on both draft Programs with friends and supporters of the Party, inviting their comments and suggestions.
 This enabled us to engage in deeper discussions with non-party members in analysing current conditions and our ideology and practical work.
 These consultations outside the Party have resulted in positive comments and improvements to the Fighting Program.

 The General Program of the Party has been restructured to improve the flow around major topic areas, and for the first time, specific items such as First Peoples, Women, Youth and the Environment have been given their own space.
 The significance of this may not be readily apparent to the casual reader of the Program, but it signifies a genuine commitment to more consciously undertake work in each of these areas.
 The low level of interest in our material and the Party by women workers is a serious cause for concern.
-For example, only 12% of the “Likes” on our Facebook page are by women compared to 85% by men (the 3% unidentified by gender are probably those FB users who have not provide that information on themselves).
+For example, only 12% of the “Likes” on our Facebook page are by women compared to 85% by men (the 3% unidentified by gender are probably those FB users who have not provided that information on themselves or who reject male/female gender identity).
 The same proportions (13% and 84%) hold for followers of our page.
 That is despite the fact that 23% of those “reached” by our page are women, compared to 75% who are men.
 So, our challenge with women in particular is to make the content of publications and propaganda work of greater relevance to working women, and that means doing more than the annual International Women’s Day article.
 It means our material and work needs to connect the practical day to day lives and struggles of working class women to the revolutionary perspectives of socialism.